Guide To WordPress Custom Post Types

 What exactly is a Post Type?

-Simply explained, a post type functions in the same way as “Pages” and “Posts” do in the WordPress admin.
+As explained, a post type functions in the same way as “Pages” and “Posts” do in the WordPress admin.
 You can imagine that posts and pages are like the main body of your website, but Post types act like a “folder” for the main body of the website.
-In other words, it’s just another way to organize content.
+In other words, it’s another way to organize content.

 Why use Post Types?

-Such as the WordPress plugin that allows you to monitor category and tag feeds in your posts.
-You can also use plugins that provide support for custom post types.
-One popular one is WP All Import which lets you create multiple custom post formats by importing content from other websites into your WordPress site’s posts by simply inserting a shortcode into your template file(s) or sending an email with the formatted data/content.
+You can use plugins that provide support for custom post types, such as the WordPress plugin, which allows you to monitor category and tag feeds in your posts.
+One popular one is WP All Import, which lets you create multiple custom post formats by importing content from other websites into your WordPress site’s posts by simply inserting a shortcode into your template file(s) or sending an email with the formatted data/content.

 What is Custom Post Type in WordPress?